Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 - Keep out objects that belonged to your grandparents: old ash tray jars, tea cups, rings, family crests, silverware, and the like.

 Halloween means you can get spooky.
 Add masquerade masks to your wardrobe.
 Black clothes are great.
-Images of black cats -- also a plus.
+Images of black cats are also a plus.

-- Werewolves whether statues or paintings befit a Scorpio home.
+- Werewolves: Whether statues or paintings, these befit a Scorpio home.

 The Scorpio Living Room

 The Scorpio living room should have gothic elements, candelabras, deep colors, and solid colors.
 Paint the walls black, navy blue, or gray.
 The window curtains should be black.
 There should be a chandelier, mirrors everywhere to reflect light and water energy, and flickering flames from the fireplace.